Route map

 Destination Route Table

-Matches the ID of the destination route table.
+Matches the ID of the route's destination route table.

 vtb-bp1xxx